aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/jsondataloadoptions/_index.md

-### setAlwaysGenerateRootObject(boolean value) {#setAlwaysGenerateRootObject-boolean-}
+### setAlwaysGenerateRootObject(boolean value) {#setAlwaysGenerateRootObject-boolean}
 ```
 public void setAlwaysGenerateRootObject(boolean value)
 ```

 Sets a flag indicating whether a generated data source will always contain an object for a JSON root element.
 If a JSON root element contains a single complex property, such an object is not created by default.
-The default value is **false**.
+The default value is  false .

 **Parameters:**
 | Parameter | Type | Description |
 | --- | --- | --- |
 | value | boolean | A flag indicating whether a generated data source will always contain an object for a JSON root element. |

-### setExactDateTimeParseFormat(String value) {#setExactDateTimeParseFormat-java.lang.String-}
+### setExactDateTimeParseFormat(String value) {#setExactDateTimeParseFormat-java.lang.String}
 ```
 public void setExactDateTimeParseFormat(String value)
 ```

 Sets an exact format for parsing JSON date-time values while loading JSON.
-The default is **null**.
+The default is  null .

 Strings encoded using Microsoft® JSON date-time format (for example, "/Date(1224043200000)/") are always recognized as date-time values regardless of a value of this property.
 The property defines additional formats to be used while parsing date-time values from strings in the following way:

- *  When [getExactDateTimeParseFormat()](../../com.aspose.words/jsondataloadoptions\#getExactDateTimeParseFormat--) / [setExactDateTimeParseFormat(java.lang.String)](../../com.aspose.words/jsondataloadoptions\#setExactDateTimeParseFormat-java.lang.String-) is **null**, the ISO-8601 format and all date-time formats supported for the current, English USA, and English New Zealand cultures are used additionally in the mentioned order.
+ *  When [getExactDateTimeParseFormat()](../../com.aspose.words/jsondataloadoptions\#getExactDateTimeParseFormat) / [setExactDateTimeParseFormat(java.lang.String)](../../com.aspose.words/jsondataloadoptions\#setExactDateTimeParseFormat-java.lang.String) is  null , the ISO-8601 format and all date-time formats supported for the current, English USA, and English New Zealand cultures are used additionally in the mentioned order.
- *  When [getExactDateTimeParseFormat()](../../com.aspose.words/jsondataloadoptions\#getExactDateTimeParseFormat--) / [setExactDateTimeParseFormat(java.lang.String)](../../com.aspose.words/jsondataloadoptions\#setExactDateTimeParseFormat-java.lang.String-) is a non-empty string, it is used as a single additional date-time format utilizing the current culture.
+ *  When [getExactDateTimeParseFormat()](../../com.aspose.words/jsondataloadoptions\#getExactDateTimeParseFormat) / [setExactDateTimeParseFormat(java.lang.String)](../../com.aspose.words/jsondataloadoptions\#setExactDateTimeParseFormat-java.lang.String) is a non-empty string, it is used as a single additional date-time format utilizing the current culture.
- *  When [getExactDateTimeParseFormat()](../../com.aspose.words/jsondataloadoptions\#getExactDateTimeParseFormat--) / [setExactDateTimeParseFormat(java.lang.String)](../../com.aspose.words/jsondataloadoptions\#setExactDateTimeParseFormat-java.lang.String-) is an empty string, no additional date-time formats are used.
+ *  When [getExactDateTimeParseFormat()](../../com.aspose.words/jsondataloadoptions\#getExactDateTimeParseFormat) / [setExactDateTimeParseFormat(java.lang.String)](../../com.aspose.words/jsondataloadoptions\#setExactDateTimeParseFormat-java.lang.String) is an empty string, no additional date-time formats are used.

 **Parameters:**
 | Parameter | Type | Description |
 | --- | --- | --- |
 | value | java.lang.String | An exact format for parsing JSON date-time values while loading JSON. |

-### setExactDateTimeParseFormats(Iterable value) {#setExactDateTimeParseFormats-java.lang.Iterable-}
+### setExactDateTimeParseFormats(Iterable value) {#setExactDateTimeParseFormats-java.lang.Iterable}
 ```
 public void setExactDateTimeParseFormats(Iterable value)
 ```

 Sets exact formats for parsing JSON date-time values while loading JSON.
-The default is **null**.
+The default is  null .

 Strings encoded using Microsoft® JSON date-time format (for example, "/Date(1224043200000)/") are always recognized as date-time values regardless of a value of this property.
 The property defines additional formats to be used while parsing date-time values from strings in the following way:

- *  When [getExactDateTimeParseFormats()](../../com.aspose.words/jsondataloadoptions\#getExactDateTimeParseFormats--) / [setExactDateTimeParseFormats(java.lang.Iterable)](../../com.aspose.words/jsondataloadoptions\#setExactDateTimeParseFormats-java.lang.Iterable-) is **null**, the ISO-8601 format and all date-time formats supported for the current, English USA, and English New Zealand cultures are used additionally in the mentioned order.
+ *  When [getExactDateTimeParseFormats()](../../com.aspose.words/jsondataloadoptions\#getExactDateTimeParseFormats) / [setExactDateTimeParseFormats(java.lang.Iterable)](../../com.aspose.words/jsondataloadoptions\#setExactDateTimeParseFormats-java.lang.Iterable) is  null , the ISO-8601 format and all date-time formats supported for the current, English USA, and English New Zealand cultures are used additionally in the mentioned order.
- *  When [getExactDateTimeParseFormats()](../../com.aspose.words/jsondataloadoptions\#getExactDateTimeParseFormats--) / [setExactDateTimeParseFormats(java.lang.Iterable)](../../com.aspose.words/jsondataloadoptions\#setExactDateTimeParseFormats-java.lang.Iterable-) contains strings, they are used as additional date-time formats utilizing the current culture.
+ *  When [getExactDateTimeParseFormats()](../../com.aspose.words/jsondataloadoptions\#getExactDateTimeParseFormats) / [setExactDateTimeParseFormats(java.lang.Iterable)](../../com.aspose.words/jsondataloadoptions\#setExactDateTimeParseFormats-java.lang.Iterable) contains strings, they are used as additional date-time formats utilizing the current culture.
- *  When [getExactDateTimeParseFormats()](../../com.aspose.words/jsondataloadoptions\#getExactDateTimeParseFormats--) / [setExactDateTimeParseFormats(java.lang.Iterable)](../../com.aspose.words/jsondataloadoptions\#setExactDateTimeParseFormats-java.lang.Iterable-) is empty, no additional date-time formats are used.
+ *  When [getExactDateTimeParseFormats()](../../com.aspose.words/jsondataloadoptions\#getExactDateTimeParseFormats) / [setExactDateTimeParseFormats(java.lang.Iterable)](../../com.aspose.words/jsondataloadoptions\#setExactDateTimeParseFormats-java.lang.Iterable) is empty, no additional date-time formats are used.

 **Parameters:**
 | Parameter | Type | Description |
 | --- | --- | --- |
 | value | java.lang.Iterable | Exact formats for parsing JSON date-time values while loading JSON. |

-### setSimpleValueParseMode(int value) {#setSimpleValueParseMode-int-}
+### setSimpleValueParseMode(int value) {#setSimpleValueParseMode-int}
 ```
 public void setSimpleValueParseMode(int value)
 ```